SEN Local Offer September 2021 – from the PARENT / CARER’S point of view: Hayesfield Girls’ School

 The Faculty involves parents at all stages of provision.
 Regular review meetings are held to discuss needs and identify suitable action.
 Parents are encouraged to support their children and work with them at home as part of the “Individual Education Plan”.

-Provision is identified on Student Information sheets (SIS) which are reviewed twice a year to monitor effectiveness.
+Provision is identified on Student Information sheets (SIS) which are reviewed as required to monitor effectiveness.

-Students with more complex needs, Statements and EHCPs: Students will normally have an education plan which is reviewed at least three times a year with the student and parents.
+Students with more complex needs or EHCPs: Students will normally have an education plan which is reviewed at least three times a year with the student and parents.
 Some plans are reviewed more frequently according to need and provision identified.

-The school works with a variety of outside specialists to provide the most appropriate support for each individual student’s needs.
-A teacher from the Hearing Impairment Service is in school on three days of the week, supporting students and advising staff.
-Advice is sought from the Visual Impairment service on a termly basis.
-Speech and Language therapists meet students and advise staff twice a term.
-Advice and support is regularly sought from Fosseway ASD outreach service.
-The school works closely with The Hospital Education and Reintegration service for identified students.
-The school contacts and works with other services when identified, these include: Educational Psychologists; Child and family Support officers; Social Services; The Disability Children’s team; SHIPS.
+The School works with a variety of outside specialists to provide the most appropriate support for each individual student’s needs.
+Advice is sought from the Visual and Hearing Impairment service as required for individual students.
+Speech and Language therapists meet students and advise staff two or three times a term.
+The School works with The Hospital Education and Reintegration service for identified students.
+The School contacts and works with other services when identified, these include: Educational Psychologists; Child and family Support officers; Social Services; The Disability Children’s team; SHIPS.

 Students with SEND are given the opportunity to experience the curriculum range of their peers.
-At KS3 the schools’ setting policy leads to the formation of some teaching groups, in which it is likely the majority of members may be low attainers.
+The Schools’ setting policy leads to the formation of some teaching groups, in which it is likely the majority of members may be low attainers.
 The subject teachers will provide a suitable curriculum to ensure that such students make the best possible progress, guided and supported by the learning support team.

-In Year 7, students who score below 95 in their English SATs study Achievement First instead of learning an additional Language, English, Geography and History.
-This is a skills-based, integrated curriculum which aims to maximise the progress of students, enabling them to catch up with their peers.
+In Year 7, students who score significantly below national expectations in their English SATs study Achievement First instead of learning English, Geography and History.
+They spend less time on Languages with only two lessons per fortnight of French.
+Achievement First is an integrated curriculum which aims to maximise the progress of students, enabling them to catch up with their peers.
 Small group literacy interventions are incorporated into these lessons.

-In Year 7, students who score below 95 in Maths skills (Yr 6 SATS) study Score 100 instead of Technology and Maths.
-This is an intensive numeracy based curriculum designed to enable the students to master the numeracy skills that underpin secondary school maths and help the students catch up with their peers.
+In Year 7, students who score significantly below national expectations in Maths skills (Yr 6 SATS) study additional maths lessons instead of Computer Studies.
+This is an intensive numeracy based curriculum designed to enable the students to master the numeracy skills that underpin Secondary School maths and help the students catch up with their peers.

-In Year 9, some students study additional literacy and study skills and one language instead of learning two additional languages.
+In Year 9, some students study additional literacy and study skills, Rock School or Child Development instead of learning two additional languages.

-At KS4 every effort is made to ensure that those with SEND continue to access a full curriculum and to obtain recognised qualifications.
+Every effort is made to ensure that those with SEND continue to access a full curriculum and to obtain recognised qualifications.
 Such provision is constantly monitored and reviewed in order to meet Student, Community and National need.
-Some students opt to study one less GCSE to enable them to have time for support with their other subjects and work on meeting their additional needs.
+A small number of identified students study one less GCSE to enable them to have time for support with their other subjects and work on meeting their additional needs.
 In order to maximise attainment in external examinations, we liaise regularly with examination boards to implement appropriate access arrangements.
-Students with literacy difficulties or specific learning difficulties are offered an assessment towards the end of year 9 to see if they meet the exam boards’ criteria for access arrangements in their exams.
+Students with literacy difficulties or specific learning difficulties are offered an assessment towards the end of Year 9 or the beginning of Year 10 to see if they meet the exam boards’ criteria for access arrangements in their exams.

 4. How will both you and I know how my child is doing and how will you help me to support my child’s learning?